lingui/js-lingui/packages/solid/README.md

 # @lingui/solid

-> React components for internationalization
+> SolidJS components for internationalization

 `@lingui/solid` is part of [LinguiJS][linguijs].
 See the [documentation][documentation] for all information, tutorials and examples.